-KATIE SINGER presented her concerns about the Internet's footprint at the United Nations' 2018 Forum on Science, Technology & Innovation.
-In addition to Our Web of Inconvenient Truths, her books include An Electronic Silent Spring (available in Korean) Honoring Our Cycles, The Garden of Fertility and The Wholeness of a Broken Heart.
-A consultant with the EMR Policy Institute, she speaks internationally.
+KATIE SINGER spoke about the Internet's footprint at the United Nations' 2018 Forum on Science, Technology & Innovation and, in 2019, on a panel with the climatologist Dr. James Hansen.
+Her books include An Electronic Silent Spring (available in Korean), Honoring Our Cycles, The Garden of Fertility and The Wholeness of a Broken Heart.
+A consultant with the EMR Policy Institute, she blogs about the Internet's energy use, greenhouse gas emissions and toxic waste; she speaks internationally.

-Visit electronicsilentspring.com and ourwebofinconvenienttruths.com.
-To inquire about speaking engagements, write speaking@electronicsilentspring.com.
+Visit ourweb.tech ourweb.tech/campaign electronicsilentspring.com To inquire about speaking engagements, write speaking@electronicsilentspring.com

 If you're not aware that you are part of the problem, you can't be part of the solution.